 You want a 14oz/400g loaf, preferably quite crusty and dense like a Sourdough.

-What to serve with pull apart bread
+How to serve Caprese bread

 Hey, whilst you’re here why not check out my other recipes?